Skip to main content

 Perhaps even a day,

-And you'll find the pesky Pegasus
+And you'll find the pesky Pegasi

 Have mysteriously gone away.